 There’s no better time than now to join birders alike at Point Pelee National Park in early May to take part in the Festival of Birds.
 As if the 390+ species of birds weren’t enough, you may also have the opportunity to hike wildflower trails, cycle the Centennial Trail, and spot Canada’s largest butterfly- the Giant Swallowtail, known for its residence in Pelee.

 Many great wines are made in Ontario, and we’re very thankful for them!

 Ontario has thousands of vineyards spread across thousands of acres, making this province the largest producer of wine in Canada.
 Niagara, Prince Edward County and Essex-Peele-Island County are well-known classics.
 Still, Norfolk County, Lennox & Addington County (The County’s Southern part is already part of Prince Edward County’s Wine Region), Georgian Bay, and others produce some fantastic reds & whites.

-There is absolutely no shortage of great breweries in Ontario, and we’re very thankful for them as well.
+Ontario has no shortage of great breweries; we’re also very thankful for them.
 These days every city and town has a brewery making delicious craft beers.
 You’ll have to wait till Fall for Kitchener-Waterloo Oktoberfest, the best Beer Party in the province!
-However, we’ve stumbled upon several faves while road-tripping, and we tend to look at spring as an excuse to explore more!
+However, we’ve stumbled upon several faves while road-tripping, and we tend to consider spring an excuse to explore more!

 - Elora Brewing Company – The Elora Brewing Company is an award-winning craft brewery, pub, bottle shop, and music venue brewing hundreds of beers, making it the city’s top late-night hot spot.
 With the gorgeous Elora Gorge in their backyard, popping in for lunch or dinner with a delicious beverage is a must.